spanezz/egt/doc/user-story-nicola.md

 To illustrate the way I work with this setup, let's look at project `w.manager`.
   * I am at work and taskwarrior informs me about the pending task number 14 'confirm meeting from 2022-01-03'.
     * I send an email to my manager asking to confirm the next meeting.
+    * I annotate task 14: `task 14 an mail sent to manager`
     * I modify the dates of task 14: `task 14 mo due:1w wait:1w`
+  * The next day, I get a great feedback from a customer about Project A
     * I open `manager.egt`: `egt edit w.manager`
-      and add a note:
+      and immediately save the file, this adds (due to config: `sync-tw-annotations = true`):
       ```
-      +
+      2021-12-14:
-        - mail sent to manager: please confirm 2022-01-03
+        - confirm meeting from 2022-01-03: mail sent to manager
       ```
-    * When I save and quit the file, `egt annotate` will turn the `+` into a proper date
-  * The next day, I get a great feedback from a customer about Project A
+      below the log section.
+If needed I modify this entry and then join it with the log.
-    * I add an item in the topics section of `manger.egt`, so I remember to tell my manager about the feedback.
+    * then I add an item in the topics section of `manger.egt`, so I remember to tell my manager about the feedback.
   * Another 3 days later my manager confirms the meeting
     * I open `manager.egt`
     * I immediately save the file and `egt annotate` will update the task number of my waiting task.
 The number changed due to other tasks being completed in the meantime.
 It's now task number 9.
     * In a separate terminal I run `task 9 done`
-    * I save `manager.egt` again and let `egt annotate` pick up on the completed task.
+    * I save `manager.egt` again and let `egt annotate` create the corresponding log-line.
-    * I move the completed task into the log section, save the file and quit the editor
+    * I join the new line with the log section, save the file and quit the editor
   * On 2022-01-03 I meet my manager.
     * I open `manger.egt`
     * I discuss the listed topics with my manager
-    * and add new log-entries or tasks as appropriate.
+    * and add new log-entries or tasks as appropriate. e.g:
+      ```
+      +
+        - Meeting:
+          - State of Projects discussed: prioritize project B
+          - ...
+      ```
+      when I save and quit, `egt annotate` will turn the `+` into a proper date

+From time to time I run `egt summary --task` and check for projects with no further tasks.
+These I either archive or add a new task.